-Kenya Country Representative: Acceleration Market Intl.
+Kenva Country Representative: Acceleration Market Intl.
 Population Services International.

 The consortium partnership has made it possible to collaborate and learn from each other's expertise since they share a common objective and speak in one voice.
-This has been beneficial to all as we leverage each other's resources (both financial and technical expertise) to implement activities aimed at strengthening national and sub-national role in improv-ing family planning services.
+This has been beneficial to all as we leverage each other's resources (both financial and technical expertise) to implement activities aimed at strengthening national and sub-national role in improving family planning services.
 Being each other's representatives has translated to increased exposure and appreciation for the DESIP project impact by both donor and counties who are our clients.

-Dr. Geoffrey Okumu,Sustainability Lead,
+DR. GEOFFREY OKUMU.
+Sustainability Lead,

 Options Consultancy Services Limited.

-Healthright Kenya is happy to reach out to the vulnerable and marginalized communities in West Pokot and Elgeyo Marakwet Counties through the DESIP Consortium.
+Healthright Kenya is happy to reach Continued on page 3 out to the vulnerable and marginalized communities in West Pokot and Elgevo Marakwet Counties through the DESIP Consortium.
 Working in this consortium has enabled us to leverage resources including technical expertise from different partners leading to increased access to sexual and reproductive health services.